 The winners in each will get a major array of prizes, some of which are below, and be declared "CRM Idol Winner" and get a cool badge for display on their site.

-There's more to the rules but you get the gist of it.
+There's more to the rules, and details are in the Rules section, but you get the gist of it.

 Not too shabby is it?
 You get vast amounts of media attention even if you don't make the finals.
 If you make the finals at all, some prizes to you.
 The winners get everything that the ecosystem can offer but guaranteed success.
 But they do get all the accouterments they need to support their increased likelihood of it.